Wild Craft Play ‘sCool is here and we are…

 Independent school near Qualicum Beach offers an outdoor survival class

-The Hummingbird ApproachTM 2017
+The Hummingbird Approach(TM) 2017

-The Hummingbird Approach is a facilitation style that Jamie Black has coined in 2017 offered in Wild Craft Play s’Cool, that has developed over 15 years of experience and training, adopting techniques from a number of different walks of life.
+The Hummingbird Approach is a facilitation style that Jamie Black coined in 2017 offered in Wild Craft Play s’Cool, that has developed as a deeper understanding of how she facilitates nature-based experiences.
+Over the past 15 years of experience and training, Jamie adopted techniques from a number of different walks of life to influence her work.
 The core essence of how all Wild Craft Play activities are facilitated exist in a practice that Jamie Black calls The Hummingbird Approach.
-Ultimately, this means that the leaders are as hands-off as possible, like a momma Hummingbird with her fledgling, and the children get to explore, learn and grow by doing it themselves, while having fun with a purpose.
+In this practice the leaders are as hands-off as possible, like a momma Hummingbird with her fledgling, and the children get to explore, learn and grow by doing it themselves, while having fun with a purpose, all the while having a caring Hummingbird near by to prevent deadly harm.
 This is a technique that is rarely seen.